 The Licensing and Regulatory Committee shall comprise 15 Councillors appointed by the Council at its Annual Meeting.
 The Committee can exercise certain of its functions (under the Licensing Act 2003, the Gambling Act 2005 and taxi licensing legislation) through Licensing Sub-Committees; which shall comprise of any 3 (in the case of Licensing Act or Gambling Act matters) or any 5 (in the case of taxi licensing matters) of the 15 Councillors of the Committee.
-The Director

-Legal and Governance is responsible for choosing the members of any such sub-committee.
+The Corporate Director of Governance is responsible for choosing the members of any such subcommittee.